Wesleyan-Media-Project/automatic-speech-recognition/README.md

 # Wesleyan Media Project - Automatic Speech Recognition

 Welcome!
-This repository contains codes that replicate the workflow used by the Wesleyan Media Project to perform automatic speech recognition (ASR) on political ad videos.
+This repo contains scripts for performing automatic speech recognition (ASR) on political ad videos.

 This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).